HamedSiasi/mbed-os-ublox-coap/README.md

   `BUILD_OPTIONS = ["debug-info"]`

   ...which will get debug output into the `.elf` file and switch optimisation off so that you can use a debugger.
-* Eclipse project files are included but I generalyl bu
+* Eclipse project files are included but you can also build from the command-line as above.